SecularSolstice/SecularSolstice.github.io/speeches/No_Royal_Road.md

 And the fact that I point out other's bad traditions and not my own doesn't mean I don't have any.
 My only reasonable conclusion is that I do.
 I just don't know which ones.

 Or it would be nice to say, “Trust in yourself: it might require tremendous effort, but you will find the right answer in the end.”
 But you can't say that.
 Not in a world where rationalization looks so much like rationality from the inside.
 Not in a world where people very much like us supported Stalinism as the next stage in human civilization, with freedom and prosperity for all.
-Not in a world where young people routinely stumble into toxic or abusive relationships that the conventional wisdom of the experienced could see coming.

 Or to say, “Trust in your friends.
 The likelihood of universal error drops exponentially.”
 But you can't.
 Not when they might be saying the same.
 And even if they are not, your errors and there's are hardly uncorrelated.